paulveillard/cybersecurity-zero-day/README.md

 - Once attackers identify a zero day vulnerability, they need a delivery mechanism to reach the vulnerable system.
 In many cases the delivery mechanism is a socially engineered email – an email or other message that is supposedly from a known or legitimate correspondent, but is actually from an attacker.
 The message tries to convince a user to perform an action like opening a file or visiting a malicious website, unwittingly activating the exploit.

+## What Is a Zero-Day Exploit and Why Is it Dangerous?

+A zero-day exploit is when an attacker leverages a zero-day vulnerability to attack a system.
+These exploits are especially dangerous because they are more likely to be successful than attacks against established vulnerabilities.
+On day zero, when a vulnerability is made public, organizations have not yet had a chance to patch the vulnerability, making the exploit possible.

+Something that makes zero-day exploits even more dangerous is that some advanced cybercriminal groups use zero-day exploits strategically.
+These groups reserve zero-day exploits for use with high-value targets, such as medical or financial institutions, or government organizations.
+This reduces the chance that a vulnerability is discovered by the victim and can increase the lifespan of the exploit.

+Even after a patch is developed, users must still update their systems.
+If they don’t, attackers can continue to take advantage of a zero-day exploit until the system is patched

+## Anatomy of a Zero-Day Attack

+## Who are the Attackers?

+## Zero-Day Vulnerability Trends

+## Examples of Zero-Day Attacks

 **[`^        back to top        ^`](#)**